 - Battery priority is evening cooling: Between 6pm and 10pm, air conditioning is the biggest load.
 A fully charged battery can offset most or all of this demand, avoiding grid imports during the most expensive hours.

 Summer is when your battery earns its keep.
-Daily full charge-discharge cycles are normal and expected.
-Modern LFP batteries are rated for 6,000-10,000 cycles, so sustained summer cycling does not meaningfully reduce battery lifespan.
-If your battery management system shows reduced charge or discharge rates during extreme heat (40°C+), this is normal protective behaviour — the system is throttling to protect cell longevity.
+Daily full charge and discharge cycles are normal and expected.
+Modern LFP batteries are rated for 6,000-10,000 cycles, so sustained summer cycling does not meaningfully shorten battery lifespan.
+If your battery management system shows reduced charge or discharge rates during extreme heat (40°C+), this is normal protective behaviour.
+The system throttles output to protect the cells.

 Summer Tip: Set your battery to begin discharging at 5pm rather than 3pm if your household demand is low in the afternoon.
 This preserves more stored energy for the 8-10pm peak when air conditioning and cooking loads overlap.